 - The organization must prove that it will be able to maintain membership for a minimum of two academic years

 - The proposal must be compelling and establish that the proposed new organization will be of significant benefit to the HLS community

 - The organization’s founders must agree that they understand and will follow and enforce all organization policies set by HLS

-- One to two people are invited to present their proposed organization application (10 minutes for the application presentation and Q&A) to the committee including the Student Programs Manager, the Director of Student Affairs, and several representatives from the Student Representative Board.
+- One to two people are invited to present their proposed organization application (10 minutes for the application presentation and Q&A) to the committee including the Student Activities Coordinator, the Director of Student Affairs, and several representatives from the Student Representative Board.

-- The presenters leave the room and the committee including the Student Programs Manager, Director of Student Affairs and several representatives from the Student Representative Board discuss the application(s) and then hold a silent vote.
+- The presenters leave the room and the committee including the Student Activities Coordinator, Director of Student Affairs and several representatives from the Student Representative Board discuss the application(s) and then hold a silent vote.

 - The presenters will be contacted within a week with the results of the final vote.

 - If the petition is denied, the organization cannot re-petition until the next year.

 New organizations are considered to be on ‘probationary status’ for their first year.
 New organizations are expected to demonstrate their viability.
 For more information please refer to the Student Representative Board Constitution

 The organization will remain in good standing provided it maintains viable membership, elects officers each spring, and adheres to HLS regulations and community values.
 Organizations that do not meet these goals will be reviewed and may face sanctions.
 If issues are not corrected, an organization may be dissolved involuntarily.